 Treating NEC depends on several factors, such as the child’s overall health and the severity of intestinal damage.
 In most cases, feeding will be discontinued and the infant will be fed nutrients through an IV.
 Moreover, the infant likely will also receive antibiotics.

 Some infants that have abdominal swelling have difficulty breathing.
-In these cases, doctors will provide oxygen support.
+In these cases, doctors will also provide oxygen support.
 Infants with severe intestinal damage may require surgery to remove damaged or dead tissue.

 NEC and Medical Negligence

 As mentioned before, prompt diagnosis and treatment are critical to optimizing a child’s prognosis.
 If your infant has suffered permanent damage or has died due to a doctor failing to diagnose, misdiagnosing or failing to treat NEC, you may have a valid medical negligence claim.

 Medical negligence is never acceptable, and you have the right to be angry and want justice for your child and family.
 Should you choose to pursue a medical negligence claim, you can seek compensation for your child’s medical bills, pain and suffering, disfigurement and lost wages you have suffered.

 Speak with a Birth Injury Lawyer for Free

 If your infant is suffering from NEC or another birth injury, contact Birth Injury Guide today.
 We help families with birth injury cases involving cerebral palsy, hypoxic-ischemic encephalopathy (HIE), infant brain damage and more.
 We can advise you of your legal rights and help you build your claim.